AWS Services Overview – Whitepaper – Certification

 • seamlessly enables hybrid storage between on-premises storage environments and the AWS Cloud

-• combines a multi-protocol storage appliance with highly efficient network connectivity to AWS cloud storage services, delivering local
+• combines a multi-protocol storage appliance with highly efficient network connectivity to AWS cloud storage services.

 Databases